tsawler/postal/README.md

 		Domain:        "yourdomain.com",   // Only used for mailgun.
 		TemplateDir:   "./templates",      // The directory where mail templates live.
 	}

-	dispatcher, _ := postal.New(service)
+	// Get a dispatcher by calling postal.New(service). dispatcher, _ := postal.New(service)

+	// Run the worker pool.
 	dispatcher.Run()

+	// Create a mail message.
 	msg := postal.MailData{
 		ToName:      "Me",
 		ToAddress:   "me@here.com",